MeowPong/pern-crud-online-store-with-excelFileUpload-and-admin-dashboard/README.md

 4. **Environment Variables**

-   * You can refer to `.env.example` for required environment variables and create your own `.env` file in each directory.
+   * You can refer to `.env.example` for required environment variables and create your own `.env` file in API folder.

 ---